compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 Lets get set up and connected to our notebook server on the cluster again.
 If you get stuck you might review the [jupyter notebook troubleshooting page](../Jupyter_Notebook_TLDR.html),

-In the juypter browser window navigate to `~/MESS` and choose "New->Notebook->Python 3"
+Assuming your SSH tunnel is still running, you will only need open your web browser and type `localhost:<your_port_#>.
+Once you are connected to your notebook server, navigate to `~/MESS` and choose "New->Notebook->Python 3"

 <a name="Import-example-data"></a>
 ## Download and examine example data